Here are the different types of business ownership for small business owners

 What are the advantages of a corporation?

-- Possible tax advantages—C-corporations are eligible for more tax deductions than other kinds of business structures—and the owners could also pay less on their self-employment taxes.
+- Possible tax advantages.
+C-corporations are eligible for more tax deductions than other business structures—and the owners could also pay less on their self-employment taxes.

 What are the disadvantages of a corporation?

-- No deductions on your personal tax return—Since the government considers your business to be a completely separate entity, you won’t be able to claim losses on your personal tax filing.
+- No deductions on your personal tax return.
+Since the government considers your business a completely separate entity, you won’t be able to claim losses on your personal income tax filing.

 And that brings us to our next business ownership option.